-The qualities you should see in a good carer are:
+The qualities you should see in a great carer are:

 2. Passionate about their job

-A good carer will be passionate about their job and doing their best for the people they care for.
-Taking all aspects of the role seriously, it is a professional vocation to them, not just a job.
+A good carer will be passionate about their job and do their best for the people they care for.
+Taking all aspects of the role and a career in care seriously, it is a professional vocation to them, not just a job.

 A good carer will always want to learn more, and usually hold qualifications in health and social care as well as specific training for health conditions such as Parkinson’s and Alzheimer’s.

 An experienced carer who has received good training, professional development, experience and qualifications from their employer will be confident and provide care with seamless ease.
 They will respectfully deal with personal care such as washing, toileting, and period or bowel management while preserving your dignity.

 4. Respect your choices